syncfusion-content/blazor-docs/blazor/scheduler/getting-started.md

 # Getting Started with Blazor Scheduler Component

-This section briefly explains about how to include a simple Scheduler Component in your Blazor Server-Side and Client-Side application.
-You can refer to our Getting Started with [Blazor Server-Side Scheduler](../getting-started/blazor-server-side-visual-studio-2019/) and [Blazor WebAssembly Scheduler](how-to/blazor-web-assembly-scheduler) documentation pages for configuration specifications..
+This section briefly explains about how to include a simple Scheduler Component in the Blazor Server-Side and Client-Side application.
+Refer to Getting Started with [Blazor Server-Side Scheduler](../getting-started/blazor-server-side-visual-studio-2019/) and [Blazor WebAssembly Scheduler](how-to/blazor-web-assembly-scheduler) documentation pages for configuration specifications..

 To get start quickly with Blazor Scheduler, you can check on this video: